 - A high level of symmetry therefore signals health and good genes= the ability to withstand such disruption.
 Please note; hot people are healthy.
 We really do “have a good side” of the face.

 Mind Blowing.
-This is science people.
+This is science.

 Apparently men with symmetrical faces and bodies have the following qualities: